eugenebokhan/resources-bridge/README.md

 `Resources Bridge` is a tool for sending and requesting files from Mac on iOS devices.
 Read and write your Mac's files in a sync manner like they are on your iPhone.

-⚠️ Currently this project is in early alfa stage and is a subject for improvements.
+⚠️ Currently this project is in early alfa stage and it's a subject for improvements.

 ## Requirements